History of Hawaii: ʻUmi-a-Līloa

+Aikāne

-AikāneAikāne relationships or (mostly male) homosexual or bisexual activity in the pre-colonial era was an accepted tradition.
-These relationships were accepted as part of ancient Hawaiian culture.
-Such sexual relationships may begin in the teens and continue thereafter, even though they have heterosexual partners.
-The Hawaiian aikāne relationship was a part of Hawaiian noble life, including that of Kamehameha I. Some myths refer to women's desires and therefore some women may have been involved in aikāne relationships as well.
+Aikāne relationships or (mostly male) homosexual or bisexual activity in the pre-colonial era was an accepted tradition.
+These relationships were accepted as part of Hawaiian culture.
+Such sexual relationships may have begun as teenagers and continued thereafter, even though they also had heterosexual partners.
+Cook and his associates provided extensive eyewitness accounts and analyses of such young men.
+These Aikane men were connected to chiefs whose functions were sexual, social, and political.
+The Hawaiian aikāne relationship was a part of Hawaiian noble life, including that of Kamehameha I. Some myths refer to women's desires and therefore some women may have been involved in aikāne relationships.
+Līloa originated this practice among the aliʻi, which was then copied by the other classes.
+Warriors engaged in the practice.
+In many cases, the men involved felt it an honor and responsibility to honor their hana lawelawe.

-Lieutenant James King stated that "all the chiefs had them" and recounts a tale that James Cook was actually asked by one chief to leave Lt.
-King behind, considering such offer a great honor.
-Members of Cook's crew related tales of the tradition with great disdain.
+Lieutenant James King stated that "all the chiefs had them" and recounted a tale that Cook was asked by one chief to leave King behind, as a great honor.
 American adventurer and sailor John Ledyard commented in detail about the tradition.